Submissions

 Fairness

-The editor should evaluate manuscripts for intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the author(s).
-The editor will not disclose any information about a manuscript under consideration to anyone other than the author(s), reviewers and potential reviewers, and in some instances the editorial board members, as appropriate.
+The editor should evaluate manuscripts based solely on intellectual content, without regard to the author(s)' race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.
+Information about manuscripts under consideration must remain confidential and may only be shared with the author(s), reviewers, potential reviewers, and, when necessary, editorial board members.

 Confidentiality